• Skip to primary navigation

 onions and asparagus cooking in sautee pan

-Make beef stuffing.
-Add remaining tablespoon of olive oil to hot skillet.
-Add cut onion, sliced asparagus, salt and 1/2 T Italian seasoning to skillet.
-Cook until onions are translucent, about 5 minutes.
+5. Make beef stuffing.
+Add olive oil to hot skillet.
+Add onion, vegetables, salt, black pepper and Italian seasoning to skillet.
+Cook about 5 minutes.

 ground beef and vegetables in sautee pan

-Add ground beef, cook until beef is no longer pink, about 5-10 minutes.
-Breaking up beef so it’s in smaller chunks.
+6. Add ground beef, cook about 5-10 minutes until browned.
+Break up beef so it's in smaller chunks.

 mixing ground beef, vegetables, and rice in sautee pan

-Place squash half on plate, cut side up, fill with beef mixture.
-Top with freshly grated parmesan cheese if desired.
+8. Place squash half on plate, cut side up, fill with beef mixture.
+Top your stuffed acorn squash with freshly grated parmesan cheese if desired.
 Enjoy.

 • Place both parts of the squash in Instant Pot to have squash for other recipes.